turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 ![](../../../../.gitbook/assets/oysterpack-smart-stake-operator-usecases.png)

+Below is the list of components used by the contract along with brief descriptions for each of the APIs they provide:

 1. **Account Management Component**
    - [Storage Management API][7] - used by stakers to register with the contract and manage account storage balances